Data-Driven Merton's Strategies via Policy Randomization: Numerical Studies

 For the simulation study we apply throughout the offline algorithm, Algorithm \ref{algo:offline incremental}, for learning/training.
 Moreover, we implement two versions of function approximation for execution.
-One uses the specific parametric forms motivated by the theoretical solutions, denoted by ``This Paper -- Specific Form''.
-The other one applies neural networks, denoted by ``This Paper -- Neural Network''.
-In particular, for the latter we use two three-layer neural networks to approximate the value function and the stochastic policy, respectively.
+One uses the specific parametric forms motivated by the theoretical solutions, denoted by ``This Paper - Specific Form''.
+The other one applies neural networks, denoted by ``This Paper - Neural Network''.
+In particular, for the latter we use two three-layer neural networks to approximate the value function and the randomized policy, respectively.
 We then compare these algorithms with the ground truth (``Omniscient") as well as two other methods.
 The first one is a na\"ive buy-and-hold policy (``B-H") that only holds the risky asset throughout without rebalance.
 It can also be regarded as the benchmark for investment if the risky asset is a market index (e.g. S\&P 500).
 The second is an estimate-and-plug-in policy based on the stochastic volatility model (``Est-SV") with the analytical solutions given by Lemma \ref{lemma:classical solution}.
 We employ a maximum likelihood estimation approach to estimate the parameters of the 3/2 model using the training set (with the length of 20 years).\footnote{The estimation is carried out by maximizing the likelihood function by the gradient ascent algorithm.
-The log-likelihood function of the data is approximated based on the Euler--Maruyama discretization of the SDEs, which coincides with the actual data generation process used in the simulation study.}
+The log-likelihood function of the data is approximated based on the Euler-Maruyama discretization of the SDEs, which coincides with the actual data generation process used in the simulation study.} We also implement the empirical risk minimization (ERM) approach using the same policy class approximations, denoted as ``ERM - Specific Form" and ``ERM - Neural Network", respectively.
+We emphasize that all the methods are tested on the same 20-year simulated data set and differ only in the loss function used during training and the parameters to be learned.

 We use two performance criteria to compare the different methods.
 The first one is the average utility value on the test set.
 Specifically, given a deterministic policy obtained from training under a given method, we apply it to the test set and obtain $N_{test}$ independent one-year wealth trajectories.
 Denote the terminal wealth of these trajectories by $\hat{W}_T^{(i)}$, $i=1,2,\cdots,N_{test}$.
 Then the average utility is $\frac{1}{N_{test}}\sum_{i=1}^{N_{test}} \frac{ \hat{W}_T^{(i)^{1-\gamma}}-1}{1-\gamma} $.
 The second criterion is the equivalent relative wealth loss, computed by finding $\Delta$ such that $V^{(0)}\left( 0, w_0(1 - \Delta),x_0 \right) = \text{average payoff on the test set}$, where $V^{(0)}$ is the optimal value function of the classical Merton problem under the true model.